Classroom instruction consists of traditional classroom instruction,

 students are awarded a certificate and other incentives that note their

 accomplishment.
 Students are eligible to earn twelve progress certificates awarded by the program.

-Upon completion of the program, students are prepared to take the GED®
+Upon completion of the program, students are prepared to take the HEC®

-Tests and will be provided financial assistance in registering for the GED®
+Tests and will be provided financial assistance in registering for the HEC®

 Tests at their Regional Office of Education.